redhat-cop/gitops-catalog/openshift-pipelines-operator/README.md

 ## Usage

-If you have cloned the `catalog` repository, you can install the OpenShift Pipelines operator based on the overlay of your choice by running from the root `catalog` directory
+If you have cloned the `gitops-catalog` repository, you can install the OpenShift Pipelines operator based on the overlay of your choice by running from the root `gitops-catalog` directory

 ```
 oc apply -k openshift-pipelines-operator/overlays/<channel>